-A Chain block is sometimes called a chain hoist, manual hoist or block and tackle and Lifting Gear Direct is your source for a quality chain block that provides smooth, even operation.
+Chain blocks are sometimes called a chain hoist, block & tackle or manual hoist and Lifting Gear Direct is your source for a quality chain block that provides smooth, even operation.
 Just like many of the other categories of equipment we sell, our chain blocks / manual chain hoists are sourced from reputable manufacturers and cover a wide range of load capacities.
 Specialist ATEX-compliant units are also on offer here.

 Manual chain blocks and hoists are a versatile lifting solution that is suited for a variety of work settings and conditions, and are especially usefull for lifting loads in areas where no power is available.
 These chain blocks and hoists are designed for rigging, construction, maintenance and other applications.
 Their compact design is also ideal for temporary use and in workplaces with limited headroom.

 Portable lifting tools